ldn-softdev/jtc/User Guide.md

 - `-n`: turns on a _sequential_ behavior for walk-paths (process first all the results from the first walk, then from then second, etc),
 - `-nn`: when used together with `-j` and `-l` allows _aggregated_ behavior for values with clashing labels, see below
-- `-nn`: also triggers a _round-robin templates_ application when a number of templates (`-T`) and walks (`-w`) is the same but a _round_robing_ template application must be favored over a default _per-walk_'s in this situation
+- `-nn`: also triggers a _round-robin templates_ application when a number of templates (`-T`) and walks (`-w`) is the same but a _round_robin_ template application must be favored over a default _per-walk_'s in this situation
 - `-j`: arranges all walked elements (from all walk-paths) into a _JSON array_
 - `-jl`: arranges all walked elements (from all walk-paths) into a _JSON array_, puts labeled nodes into _separate JSON objects_, any clashing labels will be aggregated (into _JSON arrays_) within those objects